 Tap into the visual intelligence of the global brain by visualizing search trends as they are happening right now in every country in the world.
 I recommend downloading the free Google Trends Visualizer screensaver so you can observe real-time trends anytime.

 Explore the ancient and modern wonders of the world like Angor Wat, the Pyramids of Giza, Stonehenge and the Great Barrier Reef in high-res photos and 3D Street View style imagery.
 It will surely inspire you to learn more about these mysterious and beautiful places.

-Solve For A is a platform for discussing radical technology ideas for solving global problems.
-Inspired by Google X, this website will challenge you to think bigger and to speculate about technological “moonshots” that could change the world for the better.
+Previously they also had a TED-like platform called Solve For X discussing radical technology ideas for solving global problems, challenging people to think bigger and to speculate about technological “moonshots” that could change the world.

 Google’s intriguing augmented reality mobile game for iPhone and Android.
 Discover interesting places where you live in this urban exploration game.

 7. Google Sky